-The Supervisory Board Committee for Management Board matters evaluates upon approval of the annual financial statements whether targets have been achieved.
-Consequently, all relevant data necessary to determine whether targets have been achieved and which must be extracted from the annual financial statements are already available and approved.
-Furthermore, the chairman/chairwoman of the Committee will discuss the target achievement with the members of the Management Board, in particular the chairman/chairwoman of the Management Board prior to the Committee meeting.
+The Supervisory Board Committee for Managing Board Matters evaluates the fulfilment of targets upon approval of the annual financial statements.
+Consequently, all relevant data relating to target specification as found in the annual financial statements are already available in approved form.
+Furthermore, the Chairman/Chairwoman of the Committee will discuss the target achievement with the members of the Managing Board, in particular the Chairman/Chairwoman of the Managing Board, prior to the Committee meeting.